 Regularly publishing new blog posts on your website has many benefits.
 But you can’t expect people to stumble across them on their own.
+You need to tell them and your email newsletter is the perfect place to do it.
 Tell your email subscribers when a new post is available by including a brief summary and link in your newsletter.
 Be sure to promote your blog posts on your social media channels, too.
-(You certainly will see this blog post on the KickCharge channels and in the May email blast!
-If you’re not already a subscriber, sign up here.)
+And, yes, we follow our own advice.
+You can expect to see this blog post on KickCharge’s social channels along with in our monthly email blast!
+(If you’re not already a subscriber, sign up here.)

 - Request Input

 Customer feedback can help you make decisions.
 If you’re looking for input from the people who matter most, ask your clients to send you their opinions, suggestions or requests.

 Additional benefits of using digital marketing tactics like social media and email campaigns—besides that they are more quickly executed and less expensive than print media—are that they’re easily sharable (people can forward an email to friends and family who might be interested in its content) and measurable.